0xsequence/ethkit/README.md

   contract.
 - **Artifacts** - parse details from a Truffle artifact file from command line such as contract bytecode or the json abi
+- **Block** - retrieve the block information based on block height (or tag) and filtered by optional input parameters

 ## Install